 About me

-I am a second-year PhD student at North Carolina State University, advised by Dr. Marcelo d’Amorim in the SWAT research group.
+I am a second-year PhD student at North Carolina State University, advised by Dr. Tim Menzies.
 My research focuses on software testing with the goal of making software systems more reliable.
 Currently, I am developing fuzzing techniques for machine learning model compilers, targeting optimization pipelines in systems such as TorchInductor and OpenXLA/XLA.

 Prior to starting my PhD at NC State, I earned my M.S. from KAIST under the supervision of Prof. Doo-Hwan Bae.
 My research interests lie in software testing, fault diagnosis, software reliability, cyber-physical systems, and safety-critical systems.
 During my master’s, I developed mutation-based test generation techniques for nuclear power plant software using SMT solvers.
 For more details, see the publications section.